 - A “Culture of safety” video link can be found on the Blackrock Clinic Website

-- The Universal Falls Protocol was re -launched.
+- The Universal Falls Protocol is in place

 Blackrock Clinic Falls Statistics: